bitblends/scalametrics/gh-pages/docs/metrics-overview/cyclomatic-complexity.md

 the count of decisions, but it reduces the readability cost.
 Names like `isTransient` and `safeToRetry` carry domain meaning and make it easier to see what scenarios are being permitted.
 This, in turn, improves test ergonomics: you can design cases that intentionally flip only one predicate at a time.
-The trade-off is a couple of extra lines; the gain is lower cognitive load and fewer mistakes when the rule inevitably evolves.
+The trade-off is a couple of extra lines.
+The gain is lower cognitive load and fewer mistakes when the rule inevitably evolves.

 === "Before"